Alcaro/Arlib/arlib/sandbox/README.txt

  ones, which can be "solved" by adding "don't do that" to the docs), but it was never merged.

 AT_BENEATH/etc <https://lwn.net/Articles/723057/> seem similar; they claim to not be intended for sandboxes, but so does chroot.
-If it acts the way I need, it's a sandbox component.
+If it acts the way I need, it's a usable sandbox component.
 I'll take a look once (if) it's merged and my distro updates.
 The broker is still needed (to count the number of writes), but keeping reads in the same process would be a fair bit faster.

 inode numbers